apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

   <td>
     OAuth token value for authenticating against the Kubernetes API server from the resource staging server when it monitors objects in determining when to clean up resource bundles.
 The resource staging server must have credentials that allow it to view API objects in any namespace.
+Note that this cannot be set at the same time as
+    <code>spark.kubernetes.authenticate.resourceStagingServer.oauthTokenFile</code>.
   </td>
 </tr>
 <tr>